timothyb89/sds011/README.md

     * when disabled, the device must be manually queried for measurements *

-Note that the sensor is remarkably bad at actually receiving messages, so expect to run any commands several times before they're actually accepted.
-Maybe it's just my implementation, but who knows.
+Note that the sensor is remarkably bad at actually receiving messages, particularly when active reporting is turned on, and particularly when reporting continuously as messages tend to conflict with any commands being sent.
+Be sure to check the return code to ensure the expected responses were received and retry if necessary.
+The tool does retry automatically, but this doesn't guarantee success.

 [`sds011-tool`]: ./src/bin/sds011_tool.rs